0xxCodemonkey/SecretNET.Learn/Secret_University/Articles/How_to_write_native_App_overview.md

 Secret.NET is a full port of [secretjs](https://github.com/scrtlabs/secret.js) and e.g. supports every possible message and transaction type and handles input/output encryption/decryption for Secret Contracts.

 ![](../resources/SecretNET.png)

+**TODO: more details about Secret.NET, Links to docs & snippets, Examples, etc.**

 #### Additional packages
 In addition the following complementary packages are available, which act as a layer on top of the Secret.NET: